mejiaga/course/01-ClassContent/03-Python/2/Activities/01-Stu_QuickCheckup/Readme.md

 ## Instructions

 * Create a simple Python command line application.
 Upon running, the application should:

   * Print "Hello User!"

   * Then ask: "What is your name? "

-    * Then respond: "Hello <user's name>"
+  * Then respond: "Hello &lt;user's name>"

   * Then ask: "What is your age? "

   * Then respond: "Awww... you're just a baby!" or "Ah...
 A well traveled soul are ye." depending on the user's age.

 ## Hints